 A full-thickness transplant is where all layers of the cornea are replaced with a healthy donor.
 Typically used in severe Keratoconus cases.
 This procedure typically costs between ₹60,000 and ₹1,20,000 in India, depending on the hospital and city.

 A partial-thickness transplant where only the front layers of the cornea are replaced, preserving the inner endothelium.
 This is often preferred for Keratoconus as it lowers the risk of rejection.
 This procedure costs around Rs.
-55,000.
+60,000 – Rs.
+1,20,000.

-For patients who are not suitable for traditional corneal transplants, an artificial cornea may be used.
+Artificial cornea (keratoprosthesis) is rarely used for keratoconus and is reserved for complex cases with multiple graft failures or severe ocular surface disease.
 This synthetic implant is typically reserved for complex cases with a high risk of graft failure.
-While effective, it is a more expensive option due to the advanced materials and technology involved, cost between ₹1,50,000 and ₹2,50,000 in India, depending on the device and hospital.
+While effective, it is a more expensive option due to the advanced materials and technology involved, cost between Rs.
+2,00,000 and Rs.
+4,00,000 in India, depending on the device and hospital.

 In SALK, only the outermost layers of the cornea are replaced.
 It is commonly used for superficial scarring or trauma.
 The complexity of the surgery is low, and the recovery time is generally quicker.
 The estimated cost of this procedure is Rs.
-55,000 in India.
+60,000 and Rs.
+1,20,000 in India.

 Here are several benefits of a corneal transplant in Keratoconus: